koajs/bunyan-logger/README.md

 # bunyan-logger

+> A Koa team member [@niftylettuce](https://github.com/niftylettuce) has released a full-featured logging package alternative, check it out at <https://cabinjs.com>!**

 NOTE that you're reading the README of the version which targets [Koa v2.x](https://github.com/koajs/koa/tree/v2.x), if you want to read about the old 1.X version, switch to Tag 1.3.0.

 Flexible log context and request logging middleware